-The Quick AnswerA collective noun can be considered as either singular or plural depending on the sense of the sentence.
-If it's too hard to make a decision on singular or plural, precede your collective noun with words like members of…, forcing you to go plural.
+However, a collective noun can be considered as either singular or plural depending on the sense of the sentence.
+If it's too hard to make a decision on singular or plural, precede your collective noun with words like "members of," forcing you to go plural.
+For example:

 - The shoal was moving north.
 (Here, the shoal is considered as a single unit; therefore, "shoal" is singular.)

 - The jury is/are to convene at 4 o'clock.
-(With this example, the writer must decided whether to treat "jury" as singular or plural?)
+(With this example, the writer must decided whether to treat "jury" as singular or plural.)

 - The members of the jury are to convene at 4 o'clock.
 (With "the members" added, no decision is required – the verb must be plural.)